OBJEKT

 What OBJEKT provides

-OBJEKT provides GREENGUARD Gold on all surface coatings, BIFMA LEVEL® 2 eligibility on all sit-stand and seating products, and FSC Mix certification on wood components.
-All certificates are downloadable from each product page with the certificate number visible — never just a logo.
+OBJEKT provides GREENGUARD Gold documentation on applicable surface coatings, BIFMA LEVEL® eligibility notes for sit-stand and seating ranges, and FSC Mix documentation on qualifying wood components.
+Ask for the bid-pack index from the relevant product page so the certificate scope, product family and issuing body can be checked before it enters your submittal.

 Get the spec sheet that matches this brief.